loot/loot.github.io/Masterlist-Editing.md

 Often the same metadata is used for plugins throughout the masterlist, for example generic messages.
 Rather than having these messages copy/pasted, YAML's anchor/alias feature can be used to define (anchor) the metadata once somewhere, then reference (alias) it wherever else it needs to be used.
 This has the advantages of guaranteeing consistency, eliminating typos, cutting down the overall size of the masterlist, and improving readability.

 In the masterlists, everything that gets anchored and aliased in this manner should go in the `common` node, which is a sibling of the `plugins` and `globals` nodes that are mentioned in the Metadata Syntax documentation.
-The `common` node is ignored by BOSS, but the YAML parser still reads it, and will therefore still substitute any aliases made.
+The `common` node is ignored by LOOT, but the YAML parser still reads it, and will therefore still substitute any aliases made.
 By putting all the anchors in one place, it makes it easy for other maintainers to take advantage of any existing anchors, and avoids any duplication of anchors.

 An example demonstrating just how much of a difference anchors/aliases can make: